 Teaching English Abroad Salary

-If you’ve ever wanted to teach in South Korea or China, then a TEFL is your passport there.
+If you’ve ever wanted to teach English in Korea (South Korea) or China, then TEFL is your passport there.
 It’s a great way of seeing the world and a rewarding career.
 South Korea pays a good salary (approximately $2000 USD a month), often with your accommodation and flights to and from your country included in your salary package.
 South Korea is an amazing country too.
 Having travelled there solo, I found the locals to be so friendly and welcoming.

 Japan is another popular destination with a similar average salary to South Korea but you may not be able to save as much due to the cost of living being higher and housing generally just subsided.
 You have to pay for your own flight there and back too.
 Hong Kong pay approximately $2500 USD but you have to pay for your accommodation.

 Germany is a surprising country on the list with an average salary of $1500 USD a month, and similar to Portugal.
-France is higher paid and even up to $2200 a month but you do need to take the cost of living in Europe into account.
+France is one of the best places to teach English in Europe.
+It is higher paid and even up to $2200 a month but you do need to take the cost of living in Europe into account.

-Teach English in Latin America and you can expect an average monthly salary of $700 USD with no accommodation costs included.
-Both Uruguay and Panama are the best paid (up to $1300) but they also have the higher living costs.
+A teaching English in South America salary is on average monthly salary of $700 USD with no accommodation costs included.
+Both Uruguay and Panama (in Central America) are the best paid (up to $1300) but they also have the higher living costs.
 In North Africa it’s a similar average salary at $700 USD a month.

 Things to consider when looking for a placement is the cost of the flight to get there, whether your accommodation is included and the cost of living.